-1) Buy a coat for an unhoused person (mercy for individual person - upper right).

-2) Write a letter to the local paper about humane prison reform (advocacy for general group of people.
-Not personal - lower left).

-3) Pray for "the hungry" (upper left - general mercy prayer, no personal connection with a particular individual).

-4) Have an unhoused person speak at church (personal justice step/give individual voice, hearing).

-5) Teach a person a skill or trade (Bottom right.
+- 1) Buy a coat for an unhoused person (mercy for individual person upper right). - 2) Write a letter to the local paper about humane prison reform (advocacy for general group of people.
+Not personal lower left). - 3) Pray for "the hungry" (upper left general mercy prayer, no personal connection with a particular individual). - 4) Have an unhoused person speak at church (personal justice step/give individual voice, hearing). - 5) Teach a person a skill or trade (Bottom right.
 Justice for individual.
-Root cause of poverty).

-6) Give money to church to pay for meals for the impoverished (upper left.
-General mercy gift).

-7) Join with the unhoused to march for better housing (justice in partnership with individuals.
-Bottom right).

-8) Write a letter to Congress about unfair tax structure (general advocacy - lower left).

-9) Become friends with an impoverished family (Bottom right - long-term commitment to support the root cause of poverty for individual family.)
+Root cause of poverty). - 6) Give money to church to pay for meals for the impoverished (upper left.
+General mercy gift). - 7) Join with the unhoused to march for better housing (justice in partnership with individuals.
+Bottom right). - 8) Write a letter to Congress about unfair tax structure (general advocacy lower left). - 9) Become friends with an impoverished family (Bottom right long-term commitment to support the root cause of poverty for individual family.)

-CONTRIBUTOR NAME REBEKAH BLED LECTIONARY DATE AUGUST 25, 2019 Page: 1 of 6 JUSTICE ISSUE: MARGINALIZED COMMUNITIES, ADVOCACY SCRIPTURE PASSAGE Isaiah 58:9b-14 SOCIAL PRINCIPLES/BOOK OF RESOLUTIONS REFERENCES Our Social Creed (in the Social Principles) OBJECTIVE To help students begin to identify outsiders in their communities and ways in which they with outsiders. might practice justice and mercy SUPPLIES NEEDED Either a whiteboard & markers or paper & pens for group activity, Handout.
+CONTRIBUTOR NAME REBEKAH BLED Page: 1 of 6

+JUSTICE ISSUE: MARGINALIZED COMMUNITIES, ADVOCACY

+SCRIPTURE PASSAGE Isaigh 58:9b-14

+SOCIAL PRINCIPLES/BOOK OF RESOLUTIONS REFERENCES Our Social Creed (in the Social Principles)

+OBJECTIVE To help students begin to identify outsiders in their communities and ways in which they might practice justice and mercy with outsiders.

+SUPPLIES NEEDED Either a whiteboard & markers or paper & pens for group activity, Handout.